rojinebrahimi/garage-webui/README.md

 ## Installation

 The Garage Web UI is available as a single executable binary and docker image.
-You can install it using the command line or with Docker Compose.
+You can install it using the command line, Docker Compose, or Kubernetes.

 ### Docker CLI